recraft-ai/mcp-recraft-server/README.md

 - You will need to have some MCP client installed, for example [Claude Desktop](https://claude.ai/download).

+### Smithery

+You can find this MCP Server on [Smithery](https://smithery.ai/server/@recraft-ai/mcp-recraft-server).
+If this MCP is installed from Smithery then all generation results will be stored remotely and URLs to them will be returned.
+Use Manual setup to store generation results on your local device.

 ### Manual setup

 Modify your `claude_desktop_config.json` file to add the following: